adramaxxx/dotfiles/README.md

 - Tmux
 	- (Tmux plugin manager)[https://github.com/tmux-plugins/tpm]
 		- Is available as an AUR package, might have to build myself on ubuntu

+- zsh
+	- bat as alternative to cat
+	- exa as alternative to ls